When your business is experiencing cash flow problems, payroll is not one of the expenses you should compromise.

 What is payroll and how can I get funding for it?
 Payroll is the act of paying employees while taking out state and federal taxes.
 Read on to learn how to get financing for your payroll.

 What is Payroll?

 The IRS defines payroll as the payment of taxable income.
 Payrolls are the wages you pay to employees for work that has been performed.
 Simple enough, right?

 Payroll also refers to the system your company uses to pay out wages.
 You may have your own internal system, or you may use one of the many available online payroll services, like Paychex, ADP, or QuickBooks, to name a few.

 Unfortunately, many businesses find themselves unable to pay their employees.
 Even before the pandemic, a company might land in any number of situations hobbling its ability to fund this necessary expense.

 For example, startups sometimes fall short on their initial payroll if it’s more than expected and they get behind on paying employees.
 Running a company is usually more expensive than people anticipate, especially at the beginning.

 New companies often underestimate how much they’ll need.
 Also, if they have the fortunate problem of growing too fast, payroll is one of the areas that could cause cash flow issues.
-Tech startups with tons of venture capital know what an expense paying employees can be, and are notorious for paying them with shares of stock instead of actual wages.
+Tech startups with tons of venture capital know what an expense paying employees can be and are notorious for paying them with shares of stock instead of actual wages.

 Wages Are an Expense

-Employee wages are one of the biggest (if not the biggest) regular expense a business faces.
+Employee wages are one of the biggest (if not the biggest) regular expense a business face.
 It’s no wonder that many businesses scramble to find ways to pay their employees, especially when things get tough.